 Aayush Chaudhary, 9, like any other kid loves to play with his friends.
 Mina Chaudhary, his mother is a member of Tharu Community Organic Homestay of Birendranagar-9, Surkhet.
 “I am the only man in my family”, he says.
 It may sound odd to hear this phrase from a young boy like him, but what he means to say is that he’s the only male member in his family to take care of his mother and old grandmother in absence of his father, who is in the army.

-He has special bonding with his mother as his father seldom comes home.
+He has special bond with his mother as his father seldom comes home.
 “Helping mom is the best thing I can do”, he says.
 He helps his mother to prepare room for the homestay guest.
 The desolated boring room turned into a colorful lively room from Caritas furniture support.
 The room is the best they can offer to the homestay guests.
 If not for Caritas, they would have never been able to purchase bed, beddings leave alone installing WIFI connection in the room.

 Lastly he thanks Caritas, and assures to be the best host family and welcomes everyone to experience the exquisite Tharu culture and loyal hospitality.